SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-18-gradient-descent.md

 These are the questions that the literature on parallelizing stochastic gradient descent seeks to answer.

+*Thanks to Kiran Vodrahalli, Prem Nair, and Sanjay Jain for reviewing drafts of this post.*

 ### Footnotes

 [^1]: There is also an important intermediate stage: validation, used to determine the values of our model's hyperparameters.
 Hyperparameters are meta-parameters that dictate how a particular model is constructed.
 In gradient descent, the learning rate $\gamma$ is a key hyperparameter.

+[^2]: A function is convex if a line segment between any two points on its graph lies above or on the graph.
+An upward-facing parabola is a simple example of a convex function.
+The problem of minimizing convex functions, or [convex optimization](https://en.wikipedia.org/wiki/Convex_optimization), is an entire subfield of theoretical machine learning.
+See [these slides](https://www.cs.cmu.edu/~ggordon/10725-F12/slides/05-gd-revisited.pdf) for a brief proof sketch that gradient descent converges on convex functions.

-[^2]: Assuming the appropriate vectorization libraries are present, it may be possible to compute the following batch gradient in parallel on a multi-core machine:
+[^3]: Assuming the appropriate vectorization libraries are present, it may be possible to compute the following batch gradient in parallel on a multi-core machine:
 $$
 \begin{aligned}
 \nabla J(B) = \frac{1}{|B|} \sum_{i=1}^{|B|} (h_{\theta}(x^{(i)}) - y^{(i)}) \nabla h_{\theta}(x^{(i)})